olcf/olcf-user-docs/software/workflows/index.rst

  case, and how to design your workflow experiment.

 **How can we help?**
- In addition to providing documentation, one of the goals of the OLCF's workflow team is to engage with users to
+ In addition to providing documentation, one of the goals of the OLCF's workflow team is to engage with users to guide them on describing their workflow applications which may include (i) understanding the science use case, (ii) identifying the need for workflows, (iii) determining the most suited workflow system to describe and orchestrate your application as well as the most suited OLCF resource, and (iv) helping designing and executing the workflow on OLCF resources.

 .. note::
     If you want to learn the basics about workflows and distributed